Ball in the Vienna City Hall, elegant young ladies

 Conclusion

-There is a lot of information about the Viennese balls - undoubtedly because the tradition is still very much alive there.
-On the other hand, the evidence for such events in Argentina is sparse, although many historical details are known about tango in Buenos Aires.
+A great deal of information is available on the Viennese balls - no doubt because the tradition is still very much alive there.
+On the other hand, the evidence for such events in Argentina is more sparse, although many historical details about the tango in Buenos Aires are known.

-However, we note that the Viennese balls and those from Buenos Aires have some common features, such as holding the dance events in the same season and in magnificent ballrooms, dancing to different musical styles and the elegant dress code.
+However, we note that the Viennese Balls and those from Buenos Aires share some common features, such as holding the dances in the same season and in sumptuous ballrooms, dancing to different styles of music, and the elegant dress code.

-That has changed in the meantime.
-Regardless of their social background, origin and age, all dancers go to milongas who would like to dance tango - all over the world.
+That has now changed.
+Regardless of their social background, their origin and their age, all dancers who would like to dance tango go to milongas - and that all over the world.

 The unifying element of the milongas and the ball nights of 1815, 1900 or today is undoubtedly the joy of dance, whether waltz in Vienna or tango in Buenos Aires.
 So let's all take up Ferrer's message: “Let us both dance” because the most important thing is to have a pleasant evening and have fun dancing!